alexyakunin/BoardGames/README.md

 that real-time state sync works literally everywhere in it.
 Try opening the sample in two different browsers, sign in using different user accounts, and:
-- Try to create and play a game in both windows
+- Create and play a game in both windows
 - Check out what happens with game lists when you're creating a game, making moves, or posting a chat message
 - Try renaming your user & see its name changes everywhere -